Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Related work

 Meanwhile, quantifying influence of training points aids interpretability, auditing, and compensation~\citep{koh2017understanding,grosse2023studying}.
 Recent scalable methods, such as data value embeddings~\citep{wang2024capturing}, recognize the importance of ordering but typically focus on retrospective attribution rather than guiding training.
 Memorization research examines how models retain training data, motivated by copyright or privacy concerns~\citep{carlini2022quantifying,schwarzschild2024rethinking}.

-\paragraph{Re-evaluation.} While not their primary focus, recent studies have analyzed loss on previously seen data in order to probe retention dynamics. \citet{pagliardini2024ademamix} examined memory of \emph{specific} training batches as a function of optimizer type and LR schedule, while \citet{bergsma2025straight} first linked retrospective losses to AdamW's EMA dynamics.
-Our method leverages these insights, formalizing and predicting TRECs as a tool to guide data placement.
+\paragraph{Re-evaluation.} Several works have analyzed loss on training data in order to probe retention dynamics. \citet{pagliardini2024ademamix} examined memory of \emph{specific} training batches as a function of optimizer type and LR schedule. \citet{lesci2024causal} estimate memorization profiles across training and checkpoint steps for Pythia models, showing that retention depends on data order and LR, and exhibits stable cross-scale trends. \citet{bergsma2025straight} first linked retrospective losses to AdamW's EMA dynamics.
+In contrast, we systematically vary hyperparameters and LR schedules in order to understand, predict, and exploit data retention in LLM training.

 \paragraph{Scaling collapse.} \citet{qiu2025scaling} show that when \emph{training loss} is normalized appropriately (and training progress is normalized similarly to $\trainfrac$), training loss curves \emph{collapse} onto a universal trajectory across model scales.
 Deformations due to LR schedules are explained by a noisy-quadratic analysis.
 Our theoretical analysis (\cref{sec:theory}) and empirical results are complementary: we study retrospective \emph{re-evaluation} rather than initial \emph{training} loss, account for both TPP and EMA timescale, and translate re-eval structure into actionable curriculums.
+In later work~\citep{bergsma2025scaling}, we found the same controls that govern re-evaluation loss (TPP, $\tema$, LR schedule) govern training loss curve shape.